 The tree leaves are pointed, ash in colour and alternate on short twig like stalks.
 Cajeput or tea tree oil is then distilled from the fresh leaves and twigs.
 Tea tree oil is very high in essential oils and used in both aromatherapy and herbal remedies.

 Legend says that once upon a time and a long while ago, Ko Samet was home to pirates who hoarded their captured loot on the island.
-To this very day, some believe there is still lost treasure buried somewhere on the island.
-Not only can you enjoy a blissful vacation, but there is also a chance to go home much richer.
+To this day, some believe there is still lost treasure buried somewhere on the island.
+So not only can you enjoy a blissful vacation, there's also a chance to go home much richer.

 Don't forget to pack the metal detector in your luggage before leaving home, but don't tell anyone I gave you this information.
 Ko Samet just might become the next major tourist destination.

 Most of the pristine white sandy beaches are situated on the eastern shores of the island surrounded by tropical coral reefs and crystal clear waters all the while hiding in small bays that stretch an average of some 200 meters each.